GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

     * Opens Dec.
 10, 2020
     * Closes Jan.
 29, 2021
     * NSWC Crane Project Talks: Dec.
-17, 2020 from 1300-1500 ET (Registration Link: <http://events.constantcontact.com/register/event?llr=g8ffpo6ab&oeidk=a07ehew9ru5394bae8c>)
+17, 2020 (A virtual panel was available to answer questions related to the challenge.gov posting and the Prize Challenge from 1300-1500 ET)

+      * NSWC Crane Project Talks Presentation can be found [here](https://434cll131hi945boxu2a7cmf-wpengine.netdna-ssl.com/wp-content/uploads/2021/01/AISUM-Project-Talks-Presentation-FINAL.pdf)
+      * The recording of this event can be found [here](https://www.youtube.com/watch?v=s-5tnYk74o4)
   * Evaluation period 10-14 calendar days

   * Virtual presentation 14 calendar days